Andrew-Foote/reborn-db/README.md

 Build the database:

-     env\Scripts\python __main__.py db_full
+     env\Scripts\python __main__.py --full db

-(Note: the first time you do this, you need to use `db_full`.
-Afterwards, most of the time you can just use `db`, which will skip rebuilding parts of the database that are particularly time-consuming to rebuild.)
+(Note: the first time you do this, you need to use the `--full` option.
+Afterwards, most of the time you can omit it; this will skip rebuilding parts of the database that are particularly time-consuming to rebuild.)

 Build the website: